bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 <img src="/images/blog/phoenix_and_elm/pagination.jpg" alt="Pagination links" style="background: #fff;" />

-Now that we have the links, we have to make them clickable, and fetch the correponding page once clicked.
-For that we have to create a new message and the corresponding handle in the update function.
+Now that the links are displayed, we have to make them clickable and fetch the corresponding page once clicked.
+For that, we have to create a new message and the handle in the update function.
 Let's start by adding the new message to the `Messages` module:

 ```elm
 -- web/elm/Messages.elm